|Spencer Howard, image- Jay Floyd|

 After signing his first professional contract, Howard debuted with Class A short-season Williamsport, where he notched a 1-1 record with a 4.45 ERA and a .214 batting average against while striking out 40 and walking 18 in 28 1/3 innings in nine starts.
 Following the regular season, he participated in the Florida Instructional League.

-Howard felt great levels of comfort with his Lakewood teammates last year, describing his situation as being among “good-ass dudes playing some baseball”.
+Howard felt great levels of comfort with his Lakewood teammates, describing his situation as being among “good-ass dudes playing some baseball”.
 While there, he experienced some highs and some lows, as he notched a 1.89 ERA in four April starts, then came back down to Earth to sport an 8.79 ERA in four May starts for the BlueClaws.

 Overall, in 23 regular season starts with Lakewood, Howard tallied a 9-8 record with a 3.78 ERA with an 11.8 K/9 mark and a .240 batting average against.

-Consistency with his delivery is critical for Howard and he knows that's where he ran into trouble last season.
-As he moves forward, this will be a key focus.
+Consistency with his delivery is critical for Howard and he knows that's where he can run into trouble with his control.
+As he moves forward, this will be a key focus for the talented California native.

-Coaches also feel Howard developed a solid feel for all four of his pitches last season.
-His repertoire includes a blazing fastball that creeped into triple-digits at times toward the end of last season.
-More commonly it resides around 97-98 MPH.
-He’s also equipped with an exceptional cutter that resembles a slider, a curveball that features good break and a superior change up that fools opposing batters frequently.
+The 23-year-old has a remarkable feel for all four of his offerings.
+Howard's pitch repertoire includes a blazing fastball that has clocked in the triple digits quite steadily at times.
+More commonly it resides around 96-97 MPH.
+He’s also equipped with an exceptional cutter that resembles a slider, a curveball that features very good break and a superior change up that has fade and fools opposing batters frequently.

-Track this year's complete Phillies top 25 prospects countdown by clicking this link.
+You can keep tabs on this year's top 25 Phillies prospects countdown by clicking this link.